 Asylums

-Asylums are the precursor to modern psychiatric institutions and confined people with deemed mental ill, intellectually disabled, and physical disabled (Appleman, 2018).
+Asylums are the precursor to modern psychiatric institutions and confined people deemed mentally ill, intellectually disabled, and physically disabled (Appleman, 2018).
 Some hospital/asylum sites in the USA include Bartonville Asylum (Illinois), Weston State Hospital (West Virginia), and Eloise Asylum (Michigan).
 Repurposed psychiatric hospitals/asylums in Canada include Lakeshore Psychiatric Centre (Toronto, Ontario) and Notre-Dame de la Chesnaie house (Sainte-Clotilde-de-Horton, Quebec).
 Located in Spring City, Pennsylvania, the Pennhurst State School and Asylum is a former institution repurposed as a hospital-themed haunted house attraction.
 From 1903 to 1979, Pennhurst, originally known as the Eastern Pennsylvania State Institution for the Feeble-Minded and Epileptic, confined people living with cognitive and physical disabilities in Southeastern Pennsylvania (Beitiks, 2014).
 In 1913, the legislature appointed a Commission for the Care of the Feeble-Minded, which stated that people with disabilities were unfit for citizenship and posed a menace to the peace, and thus recommended a program of custodial care (Downey, 2017).
 The Commission also had a eugenic goal to prevent those confined from having children.
 Pennhurst’s Chief Physician quoted Henry H. Goddard, a leading eugenicist, as follows: “Every feeble-minded person is a potential criminal” (Pennhurst Memorial & Preservation Alliance, 2015).
 At its peak, the abusive institution confined 3,500 people (Downey and Conroy, 2020).

 This site differs from the others in this paper as it has attracted considerable condemnation of its operation, both prior to closing and now during repurposing.
 The catalyst in this criticism of Pennhurst came through the documentary by Bill Baldini (1968) entitled “Suffer the Little Children”.
 Pennhurst is a site considered seminal in understanding the disability civil rights movement (Downey and Conroy, 2020), yet this information appears to be missing in the events now staged there and most often absent in related media reporting.
 In one outlier article, coverage notes that Baldini and sociologist Jim Conroy believe “the site should become a memorial to the past, not a haunted house” (Tarabay, 2010).
 Conroy was also given a platform to discuss the painful events that took place at the site: